apache/cordova-docs/www/docs/en/6.x/guide/appdev/whitelist/index.md

 Be aware that some websites may automatically redirect from their home page to a different url, such as using https protocol or to a country-specific domain.
-For example http://www.google.com will redirect to use SSL/TLS at https://www.google.com, and then may further redirect to a geography such as https://www.google.co.uk.
+For example `http://www.google.com` will redirect to use SSL/TLS at `https://www.google.com`, and then may further redirect to a geography such as `https://www.google.co.uk`.
 Such scenarios may require modified or additional whitelist entries beyond your initial requirement.
 Please consider this as you are building your whitelist.

 Note that the whitelist applies only to the main Cordova webview, and does not apply to an InAppBrowser webview or opening links in the system web browser.

-## Amazon Fire OS Whitelisting

-Platform-specific whitelisting rules are found in `res/xml/config.xml`.

 ## Android Whitelisting